 Entrance ticket: € 6

+This palace is a must on any travel guide to Sintra.
 The premises comprise of a palace with an adjoining chapel and a mystical garden surrounding it.
 Built in the Romantic style, it borrows elements from Roman, Gothic, Renaissance and Manueline architecture.
 The Italian architect, Luigi Manini added symbols of alchemy to structures in the palace and the garden that give it the undeniable mystical quality.

 While the design features of the main building are quite capturing, it is the garden that truly enchants the visitors.
 The turret and the Panoramic terrace offer beautiful views of the garden underneath.